thass0/hvme/README.md

-This is a virtual machine emulator for the *Hack* Virtual Machine as specified in [*The Elements of Computing Systems*](https://www.nand2tetris.org/) which run directly on your machine instead of compiling to their assembly.
+This is a virtual machine emulator for the *Hack* Virtual Machine as specified in [*The Elements of Computing Systems*](https://www.nand2tetris.org/) which runs directly on your machine instead of compiling to *Hack* assembly.

 ## Try it out